 It should look at whether the info you were given when you signed up meets the regulator's guidelines.
 These state the lender shouldn't have pressured you to buy, should have checked you were eligible, told you all the exclusions and price, and ensured the sale was fair.

-But don’t use this as a reason to wait - get your complaint started now.
+Don't use this as a reason to wait - get your complaint started now.
+If you're contacted just complete the forms with as much information as you can and post it back to the lender.

 If you were led to believe you had redundancy cover when this wasn't the case, you were mis-sold.
 See the mis-selling checklist.